antfu/contribute/README.md

 [Corepack](https://nodejs.org/api/corepack.html) makes sure you are using the correct version for package manager when you run corresponding commands.
 Projects might have `packageManager` field in their `package.json`.

-When Corepack is enabled, under projects with configures on the right, it will install `v7.1.5` of `pnpm` if you don't have it already and use that version to run your command.
+Under projects with configures shown on the right, when Corepack is enabled, it will install `v7.1.5` of `pnpm` if you don't have it already and use that version to run your command.
 This make sure everyone working on this project will have exact same behavior for the dependencies and the lockfile.

 </td><td width="500px"><br>